 When to apply for the Check

-As a volunteer in the CBDJRL either in an official capacity or as a helper at the ground you must have a successful clearance before you can take up any duties.
+As a volunteer at the Greenacre Tigers either in an official capacity or as a helper at the ground you must have a successful clearance before you can take up any duties.

 Clubs and Sporting Bodies will be phased in for the 2015 season with the WWCC compulsory for the 2016 season with the Registration System now requiring a persons WWCC number and expiry date to complete registration.
 For full details, see the FACT SHEET: Phase in schedule (PDF 69.5KB).

 To register or help out at any level of Junior Rugby League in 2016 and are over the age of 18 you must have a valid WWCC number and be successfully cleared.